- Language Settings

 The platforms our mobile apps are built on provide some support for right-to-left languages in forms.
 If, for example, a form is built in Urdu, the form will always display in right-to-left format on the mobile device regardless of phone locale:

-However, ProntoForms does not officially support forms in right-to-left languages, so use this at your discretion.
+However, ProntoForms does not officially support forms in right-to-left languages, so use this at your discretion; nor does this work in Documents.

 Answering Questions in Forms in Multiple Languages